 - Hormone therapy & menopause: women who begin “hormone therapy toward the beginning of menopause may have a lower risk of developing heart disease.”
-This may raise questions as to the safety of oral estrogen, a topic of debate in recent years; this article reviewed the thinking, and the current findings.
-You can read the article here.
+This may raise questions as to the safety of oral estrogen, a topic of debate in recent years.

 - Calcium supplements: In light of a new meta-analysis that “finds taking daily calcium supplements does little to strengthen bones” in women over 50, ABC World News reported on concerns from viewers about what they can do to ensure they are getting adequate calcium.
 ABC Chief Medical Editor Dr. Richard Besser explained, “You want to eat a diet that’s rich in calcium and just as importantly, you need to do exercises that build strong bones.
 So, lifting weights and then anything that gets you up on your feet.
 So walking, jogging, running, dancing.
 All of these can help.”

 - Combat morning sickness: According to the American College of Obstetricians and Gynecologists (ACOG) recently released updated recommendations, “studies have shown that taking a combination of vitamin B6 and the antihistamine doxylamine is effective for symptoms like vomiting or nausea – and safe for women and their unborn babies.”
 Additionally, “taking prenatal vitamins three months prior to conception may also help curb morning sickness.”
 The following is the entire article:

 Nausea and vomiting that happen during pregnancy, especially during the first part of pregnancy, often are called “morning sickness.”
 Despite its name, morning sickness can occur at any time of the day.

 Although no one is certain what causes morning sickness, increasing levels of hormones during pregnancy may play a role.